-While North America will continue to be the largest market for CRM up to 2012, reaching $7.67 billion, and global CRM spending will rise 14.2%, based on 2007 revenue figures of $7.8 billion, to reach $8.95 billion, Gartner expects the strongest CRM industry and software sales growth from the Asia Pacific region and emerging markets such as MEA, Latin America and Eastern Europe where revenue is projected to grow from $410 million in 2007 to $840 million in 2012.
+While North America will continue to be the largest market for CRM up through 2012, reaching $7.67 billion, and global CRM spending will rise 14.2%, to reach $8.95 billion, Gartner expects the strongest CRM industry and software sales growth from the Asia Pacific region and emerging markets such as MEA, Latin America and Eastern Europe where revenue is projected to grow from $410 million in 2007 to $840 million in 2012.

 According to the Annual Middle East Call Centre/CRM conference, CRM adoption among middle eastern countries has surpassed 20 percent annual growth and The Middle East Contact Centre market is currently witnessing a 30% growth rate in the number of agent positions.

 Within the GCC, Saudi Arabia represents 40% of $5 billion regional computer and IT application market.
-As internet growth forecasts suggest that Middle East Internet users are expected to triple to 25 Million in 2008, Saudi Arabia's follows this trend and the current estimated 1.5 million users are expected to triple by 2010.
+As internet growth forecasts suggest that Middle East Internet users are expected to triple, Saudi Arabia's follows this trend and the current estimated 1.5 million users are expected to triple.
 This growth is extraordinary when you consider that the Internet only emerged in Saudi Arabia in 1998, and at that time all connections ran through a government server.